abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 All 3D printed parts were printed using black 1.75 PLA filament on an Ender3 3D printer modified with a BLTouch V2 automatic mechanical bed levelling device (https://www.antclabs.com/bltouch).

 ### Magnet mount
-This part retains two rare earth magnets in its upper cavity.
+Retains two rare earth magnets in its upper cavity.
 The part holds the magnets captive when the closed end of the cavity is facing away from the block.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Magnet_mount.png)

 ### Fixed photodiode mount
-This part retains the eight photodiodes and is sandwiched between two 2mm thick block lid plates.
+Retains the eight photodiodes and is sandwiched between two 2mm thick block lid plates.
 The emission filter gel is mounted between the photodiodes and the lower block lid plate.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Fixed_photodiode_mount.png)

 ### Fixed LED mount
-This part retains the eight LEDs and clamps the excitation filter gel to the block.
+Retains the eight LEDs and clamps the excitation filter gel to the block.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Fixed_8-LED_mount.png)

 ## Assembly